oracle-livelabs/sprints/data-management/sprint-ogg-emp-create-oggadminuser-oemconsole/sprint-ogg-emp-create-oggadminuser-oemconsole.md

-# How do I create an Oracle GoldenGate administrator user in Enterprise Manager (OEM) console to manage Oracle GoldenGate specific targets?
+# How do I create an Oracle GoldenGate administrator user in the Enterprise Manager (OEM) console to manage Oracle GoldenGate-specific targets?
 Duration: 7 minutes

 ## Create Oracle GoldenGate Administrator User (ogg 'admin' user)